Real structures on complex algebraic varieties with a reductive group action: Real structures on linear representations and nilpotent orbits

 \end{multicols} \end{example} Let $V$ be an irreducible representation of $G$.
-Then $V^U$ is a line on which $B$ acts through some character $\lambda \in \X$ called \emph{highest weight} of the representation $V$.
+Then the fixed point set $V^U$ is a line on which $B$ acts through some character $\lambda \in \X$ called \emph{highest weight} of the representation $V$.
 The map that associates to an irreducible representation its highest weight induces a one-to-one correspondence between the irreducible representations (up to isomorphism) and the dominant weights.
 For a given $\lambda \in \D$, we denote by $V_\lambda$ the corresponding irreducible representation.